 Myopia Control

-“I have two teenage sons, both of whom have myopia.
-The older one (now 16) has been wearing a myopia control device from the age of 9 when he was at -2.00 in both eyes.
-He has only progressed by -1.00 over the last 7 years.
-The younger son (now 14) started at -1.50 and has been totally stable since the age of 10.
-They are both in the GREEN ZONE.
+“I have two sons, both of whom have myopia.
+The older one Dylan (now 20) has been wearing a myopia control device from the age of 9 when he was at -2.00 in both eyes.
+He has only progressed by -1.00 over the last 11 years.
+The younger son (now 18) started at -1.50 and has been totally stable since the age of 10.
+As a dad, starting early to help my boys see well and decrease their risk of eye disease later in life, was the best thing I ever did.
+As a clinician, myopia control in youngsters is quite simply one of the most rewarding things I do”

 JAIMIN PATEL, OPTOMETRIST (& DAD)